KIRTAN COURSE (38)

 Is it possible to transfer my non-refundable deposit for the Kirtan course to some other course offered by Bhaktivedanta College?

-Deposit can only be transferred for the next year’s kirtan course, also as a non-refundable deposit.
-It can’t be used for or transferred to anything else.
+The deposit can only be transferred for the next year’s kirtan course.
+It can’t be used for or transferred to any other course offered by Bhaktivedanta College.

 We offer lacto-vegetarian food and usually half of the meals are vegan.

-The idea is to keep the dressing code as much in sync with spiritually aspiring community.
-The main point is to wear clothes which are not focusing one’s attention to the body (uncovering the body in an inappropriate way).
-Some common sense should be applied.
+The idea is to keep the dressing code as much in sync with the spiritually aspiring community.
+The main point is to wear clean non-revealing clothes that are not focusing one’s attention on the body.

-Latest two weeks before the Kirtan Course starts we will send you a digital form for submission of arrival/departure details.
-We will organize your pick up from any station in Belgium.
+Yes, you can.
+You will be contacted by our staff before the course to provide your arrival/departure details.
+We can organize your pick up from any place in Belgium and neighboring places.
 The prices are listed here under the ‘Airport and other pick-up’ tab.

-Every Kirtan Course student will have his/her own harmonium for individual learning and practice.
-There is no need to carry a personal harmonium except if someone really wants it.
-There is also a possibility for students to buy instruments for the same price we bought them for Radhadesh.
+Every Kirtan Course student will have his/her own harmonium for individual learning and practice so there is no need to carry one’s personal harmonium (except if somebody really wants to).
+There is also a possibility for students to buy instruments for the same price as we bought them for the College.

-We are mainly focusing on Indian classical notes (SA Re Ga Ma etc) as opposed to cordes, although they can also feature in at some point.
-But again, it is a course for beginners.
+We are mainly focusing on Indian classical notes (SA Re Ga Ma etc) as opposed to chords.
+As this is a course for beginners, the classes are easy to follow with the expert guidance of our teachers adjusted to the level of expertise of the student.

 Coming earlier or later is fine.
 Two additional nights are included in the price (no matter if one comes before or staying longer after the course).
 Extra fee of 15 EUR per day (food & accommodation) will be charged for additional nights.